 Individually packaged snacks aren’t so good for planet Earth either.
 Instead of sending one bag to the landfills, you’re adding many.
 When you buy one full-sized bag of snacks, you can create your own calorie-controlled serving in reusable containers and lessen the environmental impact.
 There are all kinds of reusable containers, but here are a few of my favorites:

-Lock and Lock mini bowls are the perfect size for nuts, crackers, cut-up fruit and more.
+Lock and Lock bowls are the perfect size for nuts, crackers, cut-up fruit and more.
 In addition to being air-tight to prevent leaks and keep food fresh, they are dishwasher safe and easy to open.
-The bowls in this set are less than $2 each and because there are 12 in a set, you could easily split the order with a friend or two to save money.
+The bowls in this set are less than $3 each and because there are 4 in a set, you could easily split the order with a friend to save money.

 LunchSkins are made out of a food-safe, machine washable material in a variety of colors and designs.
 The size fits perfectly in your purse, lunch bag or backpack.
 They take up no more room than a plastic bag, but can be used over and over again.